canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-setup-k8s.md

 ### Object storage

-Object storage persistence integration with Charmed Spark is critical for:
+Object storage persistence integration with Charmed Apache Spark is critical for:

 * reading and writing application data to be used in Spark Jobs
-* storing Spark Jobs logs to be then exposed via Charmed Spark History Server
+* storing Spark Jobs logs to be then exposed via Charmed Apache Spark History Server
 * enable Hive-compatible JDBC/ODBC endpoints provided by Apache Kyuubi to provide datalake capabilities on top of HDFS/Hadoop/object storages

-Charmed Spark provides out-of-box integration with the following object storage backends:
+Charmed Apache Spark provides out-of-box integration with the following object storage backends:

 * S3-compatible object storages, such as:
   * MinIO